interjs/inter/README.md

 }]
 })
 ```
-Go in console and set:
+Go to the console and set:

 ```javascript
 reactive.rendered=false;